The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 15. Journal.

-Journaling is a great habit for students to have because it allows them the opportunity to reflect, express themselves, and release frustrations all while developing their writing skills.
+Journaling allows students the opportunity to reflect, express themselves, and release frustrations all while developing their writing skills.

-Use these monthly writing calendars to kickstart journaling on the first day of school.
+Use monthly writing calendars to kickstart journaling on the first day of school.